mathiasverraes/15yearsddd/manuscript/michiel-overeem/essay.md

 *	Finding the right bounded contexts is in fact hard work.
 Throwing everything together is easier than really thinking about boundaries and dependencies.
 *	We have lost safety in the generation process.
 The compilation of C# gave us a warning when different parts were not aligned.
 With the generation of JSON files we lose that warning.

-No of course, we do try to mitigate some of these challenges.
+Now of course, we do try to mitigate some of these challenges.
 We have, for instance, added explicit usage of contracts between bundles.
 Every bundle can provide and assume API's.
 The 'assumptions' are linked to the 'provides', and by doing that we get a graph of the bundles.
-These contracts form a consistency check and give us insight in the message flows in our application.
+The resulting graph forms the base for our consistency check and give us insight in the message flows in our application.

 We are not yet at the end of our journey.
 There is road that needs to be walked, until we go live.
 And while walking that road we will let the great ideas in the DDD community inspire us!